-With magnificent mountains and waterways all around, Hague NY really is an ideal four season haven for adventurers or those who love the quiet life.
+With magnificent mountains and waterways all around, the Town of Hague really is an ideal four season haven for adventurers or those who love the quiet life.
 Hague’s ideal location means easy access to tons of warm and cold weather activities:

 While Hague offers many opportunities for outdoor sporting activities, there are also many historical sites and attractions nearby including Fort Ticonderoga, the Lake George Steamboat Company, and several Adirondack museums peppering the North Country, including the Ticonderoga Heritage Museum.